ashn-dot-dev/site/src/blog/2025-11-12-how-to-export-and-rig-an-osrs-character-model.md

 ## Wrapping Up

-After downloading the completed model from Mixamo, you now have a fully rigged model suitable for for importing back into Blender or other 3D creation tools.
+After downloading the completed model from Mixamo, you now have a fully rigged model suitable for importing back into Blender or other 3D creation tools.
 Double check that your model cleanly imports back into Blender and then celebrate! 🥳 🎉